vinaybiramane/2nd-Brain/README.md

-# CogniVault: Your AI-Powered Second Brain
+# CogniCache: Your AI-Powered Second Brain

-CogniVault is an advanced AI-driven system designed to serve as your digital secondary memory.
+CogniCache is an advanced AI-driven system designed to serve as your digital secondary memory.
 It addresses the challenge of information overload and knowledge retention by creating a personalized, searchable knowledge base from various media sources.

 ## Project Overview

 In today's information-rich world, we often encounter valuable content through articles, videos, and other media.
 However, retaining and recalling this information can be challenging.
-CogniVault aims to solve this problem by creating a "second brain" - a system that stores, organizes, and retrieves information when needed, effectively extending your cognitive capabilities.
+CogniCache aims to solve this problem by creating a "second brain" - a system that stores, organizes, and retrieves information when needed, effectively extending your cognitive capabilities.

 ## Key Features